Organ donation: Prison inmates

 Prisons typically do not allow inmates to donate organs to anyone but immediate family members.
-There is no law against prisoner organ donation; however, the transplant community has discouraged use of prisoner's organs since the early 1990s due to concern over prisons' high-risk environment for infectious diseases.
+There is no law against prisoner organ donation; however, the transplant community has discouraged use of prisoners' organs since the early 1990s due to concern over prisons' high-risk environment for infectious diseases.
 Physicians and ethicists also criticize the idea because a prisoner is not able to consent to the procedure in a free and non-coercive environment, especially if given inducements to participate.
 However, with modern testing advances to more safely rule out infectious disease and by ensuring that there are no incentives offered to participate, some have argued that prisoners can now voluntarily consent to organ donation just as they can now consent to medical procedures in general.
 With careful safeguards, and with over 2 million prisoners in the U.S., they reason that prisoners can provide a solution for reducing organ shortages in the U.S.

 While some have argued that prisoner participation would likely be too low to make a difference, one Arizona program started by former Maricopa County Sheriff Joe Arpaio encourages inmates to voluntarily sign up to donate their heart and other organs.
-As of 2015, there have been over 16,500 participants.
+As of 2015, there were over 16,500 participants.
 Similar initiatives have been started in other US states.
 In 2013, Utah became the first state to allow prisoners to sign up for organ donation upon death.